shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 In this task you will configure the **Product** query.

-*Important: When detailed instructions have already been provided, the lab steps will now provide more concise instructions.
+>**Note**: Important: When detailed instructions have already been provided, the lab steps will now provide more concise instructions.
 If you need the detailed instructions, you can refer back to the steps of previous tasks.*

 1. Select the **DimProduct** query.